 Prior to joining CPC, Dr. Johnson was a psychologist at the University of Michigan’s Counseling and Psychological Services and MARI Rackham Psychological Clinic.
-In those positions, she provided insight and solution-oriented therapy to adults from diverse backgrounds with multiple competing demands and strong desire to succeed in academics and career settings.
+In those positions, she provided insight and solution-oriented therapy to adults from diverse backgrounds with multiple competing demands and a strong desire to succeed in academic and career settings.

 IN HER OWN WORDS

 “Being a psychotherapist humbly reminds me every day that human connection and compassion are healing.
 I’m also reminded we are all connected somehow and our innate humanity is worth capitalizing on.
 The importance I place on connecting with you and the stillness of the therapy space (without the hubbub of our otherwise restless, loud world) allow me to listen to you closely, curiously, and compassionately.
 I don’t make assumptions based on what I think I know and I don’t question your values and goals.
 As I listen and understand, I will also strive to hear if/how the intersection of socio-cultural elements may be relevant in life.